MclPio/mclpio.github.io/_posts/2024-04-02-progress-update.md

     This remains unsolved... is the solution in refactoring the controllers? routes? or can this simply be fixed with some tweaks to the views?

 2. Deployment...
 I deployed 2 rails apps before with my Paas provider but for some reason, this time it wants to spew out errors and not deploy in 1 command like I would expect them to.
 What will I do?
 Try again later, maybe using a different devise.
-As it happened before that deployments failed because of issues with the Paas service and not my configuration, I will leave the troubleshooting for later.
+As it happened before that deployments failed because of issues with the Paas service and not my configuration, I will leave the troubleshooting for later. *Update*: I found out too little RAM allocated to server can cause all types of issues, for example my database seed was not working due to low memory, I found the problem from checking the live server logs, easy fix.

 3. Testing.
 This has been my first time trying to seriously implement tests when developing an application.
 I thought I would be developing mediocre tests at best and as it turns out I did.
-As my UI changed, I am sure some of my system tests would fail but oh well.
+As my UI changed, I am sure some of my system tests would fail but oh well. *Update*: So I managed to update all my system and model tests for my newly updated UI, I even found an issue caused by Turbo for when a user would like to update their comments.
+I was quite happy as my tests actually did help me catch an issue after I updated my app's UI.

 4. Features I did not add.
 Notifications and real time messaging.
 I do feel FOMO for not doing them but I am afraid it will take more time than necessary to implement and would be outside of the scope of this project.
 Another one is AWS image storage which was a recommended bonus to add.